cloudkoonly/litestartup-document/01-getting-started.md

 - Review [Code Examples](04-examples.md) for your programming language
 - See [Features Guide](03-features.md) for feature-specific help
 - Contact support through your dashboard

+## Open Questions (Please Confirm)

+To keep this guide 100% accurate, please confirm:

+1. Where exactly in the dashboard do users create API keys (menu path/name)?
+2. What is the canonical "sender domain" setup flow in the dashboard (menu path/name)?
+3. Is there an official sandbox/test sender (like a pre-verified domain) for immediate testing?
+4. What does the API response look like for `POST /client/v2/emails` (e.g., does it return `success`, an `id`, etc.)?

 ---